Last Updated: June 8, 2015

 Ginseng (Panax ginseng), is one of the most valued Chinese herbs used in Asia and known around the world for its extremely energizing and health promoting effects on the body.
 As a premier Chi tonic, ginseng is a warming and stimulating adaptogenic substance that is prized for its restorative and strength building compounds, called ginsenosides.
 Ginseng has tonifying effects on both the lung and spleen, the two organs responsible for extracting energy from the foods we eat and the air we breathe.
 Although primarily used to activate Chi, ginseng also works on all three treasures including Jing and Shen as well as Chi.
 There are many different types of ginseng roots with varying qualities depending on source and age of the root itself.
 American ginseng (Panax quinquefolius) is another variety that is often used as a sometimes preferred alternative because of its cooling nature.

 Gynostemma (Gynostemma pentaphyllum), or jiaogulan, is a popular Asian green leafy herb commonly prepared as a tea infusion.
-In Traditional Chinese Medicinal, gynostemma leaf has properties that are bitter and cool, and are beneficial to the lung and heart organ systems.
+In Traditional Chinese Medicine, gynostemma leaf has properties that are bitter and cool, and are beneficial to the lung and heart organ systems.
 It is believed to offer effects that clear heat, reduce inflammation, moisten the lungs as well as build adaptive energy.
 The leaves are the most potent part of the plant, containing triterpenoid saponins called gypenosides which are often compared to the ginsenoside saponins found in Panax ginseng root.
 Both the saponins and Gynostemma pentaphyllum polysaccharide content has shown to exhibit antioxidant, anti-inflammatory and antitumor activity.
 Teas and hot water extracts help prevent fatigue and are supportive to those with cardiovascular conditions, type 2 diabetes and obesity issues.

 Jujube dates (Zizyphus jujube), or also called "red date", are a Jing and Chi herb and blood cleansing fruit that are also known to regulate fluids, useful for either drying up excess mucus or moistening the tissues when needed.
 They are used to "clear the five openings", which includes the eyes, ears, nose, throat and sinuses.
 Jujube is a great harmonizing adjunctive herb to use with other tonics in herbal formulations.
 They are especially appropriate for neutralizing the fiery nature of Yang herbs, like ginseng.
 The dried fruit is added to preparations for toning and purifying the stomach, acting as a mild laxative.